Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

 BENEFICIAL USE - the basis, the measure and the limit of a water right.
-It is the amount of water use allowed by the water right expressed in terms of the purpose(s) to which the water may be applied.
-For example, in the case of irrigation, the beneficial use is expressed as the number of acres that may be irrigated by the water right (e.g. 40 acres).
+It is the specific use(s) authorized under a water right expressed in terms of the purpose(s) to which the water may be applied and the quantity of that purpose.
+For example, in the case of irrigation, the beneficial use is expressed as the number of acres that may be irrigated (e.g. 11.22 acres).

 DIVISION - the Utah Division of Water Rights within the Department of Natural Resources.